NET WORTH: Unknown

 FUNDING AREAS: Jewish Causes, Education & Youth, Human Services, Environment

-OVERVIEW: David Habib and his wife Cathy move their philanthropy through the David and Cathy Habib Foundation, which supports the Jewish Federation of Seattle.
+OVERVIEW: David and Cathy Habib move their philanthropy through the David and Cathy Habib Foundation, which supports the Jewish Federation of Seattle.
 Other interests include education, including the couple’s mutual alma mater University of Washington.

 BACKGROUND: David Habib graduated with a B.S. in computer science from the University of Washington in 1986.
 Habib was a senior software design engineer and development manager at Microsoft Corporation, where he worked on Windows, applications, and development tools.
 He did consulting at Groundwire, an environmental non-profit, and currently is a Senior Force.com Developer for the Salesforce Foundation.

 JEWISH CAUSES: David and Cathy Habib Foundation is a supporting foundation of the Jewish Federation of Seattle, which it regularly funds.
 Other grantees have included Temple B’Nai Torah, Jewish Family Services, and The Union for Reform Judaism - Camp Kalsman.